Kotlin/dokka/docs/src/doc/docs/developer_guide/plugin-development/sample-plugin-tutorial.md

 ```

 Note that the package of the tested code (inside `testInline` function) is the same as the package that we have
 hardcoded in our plugin.
-Make sure to change that if you are following along but for your own annotation and package,
-otherwise it will fail.
+Make sure to change that to your own if you are following along, otherwise it will fail.

 Things to note and remember: